KokoRobinn/QR-generator/README.md

 ```
 docker build -t <USER>/qr src/
 ```
-Then put the user you entered above in the docker-compose file.
+Then put the user you entered above in the docker-compose file, as well as the directory where you want your QR codes stored.
-After running `docker compose up` you can access the app at port 1010
+After running `docker compose up` you can access the app at port 1010.